 - skills transferable to other objects

-- support society members wishing to embark on serious scientific observing projects
+- offer support to societies and individuals wishing to embark on serious scientific observing projects

 How can I spread the word ?

 - society newsletters

 - BAA Comet Section, Observers’ workshops, Back to Basics meetings